JeffersonLab/jlog/README.md

 **Note for JLab On-Site Users**: Jefferson Lab has an intercepting [proxy](https://gist.github.com/slominskir/92c25a033db93a90184a5994e71d0b78)

 ## Release
-1. Bump the version number in the build.gradle file and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
+1. Bump the version number in the VERSION file and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
-2. Create a new release on the GitHub [Releases](https://github.com/JeffersonLab/jlog/releases) page corresponding to the version in build.gradle (Enumerate changes and link issues).
-3. A new artifact should be automatically published to maven central when a new release is published on GitHub, however if something goes wrong you can also manually run the [Publish to Maven Central](https://github.com/JeffersonLab/jlog/actions/workflows/maven-publish.yml) GitHub Action.
-See [Gradle Publish Notes](https://gist.github.com/slominskir/5fcd5cf84182bf1542c07cbca953904a)
-4. Update javadocs by copying them from build dir into gh-pages branch and updating index.html (commit, push).
-This should occur automatically via [Publish to gh-pages](https://github.com/JeffersonLab/jlog/actions/workflows/gh-pages-publish.yml) GitHub Action.
+2. The [CD](https://github.com/JeffersonLab/jlog/blob/main/.github/workflows/cd.yaml) GitHub Action should run automatically invoking:
+   - The [Create release](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/gh-release.yaml) GitHub Action to tag the source and create release notes summarizing any pull requests.
+Edit the release notes to add any missing details.
+   - The [Publish artifact](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/maven-publish.yaml) GitHub Action to create a deployment artifact on maven central.
+   - The [Publish docs](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/gh-pages-publish.yaml) GitHub Action to create javadocs.

 ## See Also
    - [logentrycli](https://github.com/JeffersonLab/logentrycli)